 Summer Student Thomas Clark

-Supervised by Dr Zaynah Maherally at the University of Portsmouth, Thomas Clark is unlocking the role of pericytes (cells that line blood vessels) in an all-human blood-brain barrier model, to help replace rats and mice in brain tumour research.
+Supervised by Dr Zaynah Maherally at the University of Portsmouth, Thomas Clark unlocked the role of pericytes (cells that line blood vessels) in an all-human blood-brain barrier model, to help replace rats and mice in brain tumour research.

 One of the major problems in treating brain tumours is the inability of major anti-cancer drugs to enter the brain and reach the tumour.
 This inaccessibility is due to the presence of the blood-brain barrier, which protects the brain from potentially harmful or toxic substances.
 A three-dimensional model, comprising solely of human-derived cells and biomaterials, was developed to study how this blood-brain barrier works.